-It happens because the production team has made no edits to the original audio, which they might have been tempted to do to pick up the pace (not to mention to give them a few less minutes to animate).
+It happens because the production team has made no edits to the original audio, which they might have been tempted to do to pick up the pace (not to mention to give them fewer minutes to animate).
 Fine, many will say.
 We want Power to be as complete as possible.
 But can’t we trim a slow scene a little here?
 Can’t we top and tail a few seconds of incomprehensible silence there?
 Can’t we take out that telltale sound of Dalek casters rolling on wooden rostra, and let them float in eerie silence?
 Can’t we – just as a general rule – edit the audio to make this an easier experience to watch?

 (The funny thing is, the strict commitment to re-presentation of the original audio, doesn’t extend to the pictures.
 Director Charles Norton says on the supporting featurette, Destination: Vulcan, that the finished result is about a 50% shot-by-shot recreation of the original.
 So it’s surely the less faithful 50% which includes visual references to Magpie Electronics, from the 21st century’s The Idiot’s Lantern.
 It’s a fun reference.
 And it shows that the animators aren’t wedded to absolute adherence to the original pictures.
 So why the audio?)